 Vote Everywhere at Pace University: Make Your Voice Heard

 Whether it's your first election or you're a seasoned voter, having the right tools and information is key.
-At Pace University, through the Center for Community Action and Research (CCAR) and the Andrew Goodman Foundation, you have access to everything you need to participate in the voting process.
+Through the Center for Community Action and Research (CCAR) and the Andrew Goodman Foundation, you have access to everything you need to participate in the voting process.
 From checking your voter registration to requesting and tracking absentee ballots, Pace is here to help.
 You can find your polling place, explore the candidates, and even get information on voter ID requirements or how to restore your right to vote.
 Voting is a powerful way to contribute to your community and shape the future, so don’t wait—learn more about how to vote as a Pace student.

 Register to Vote: It Starts Here